microbit-cz/Keyestudio-4WD-RobotCar-IR-upgrade/README.md

 ![Welcome!](./assets/img/welcome.jpg)

 The **[wall detection][IR]** feature uses sensors to detect the presence of obstacles in 180° radius such as walls and other objects in the car's path, allowing the car to automatically stop or change its direction to avoid collisions.
-This feature can be particularly useful in situations where the car is operating in a confined space or navigating through a complex environment like Maze.
+This feature can be particularly useful in situations where the car is operating in a confined space or navigating through a complex environment such as Maze.

 The **[integrated charging][charge]** through Micro-USB can save time and improve convenience by allowing users to quickly and easily recharge the car without the need for additional equipment or cables.